rubocop/rubocop/manual/cops_performance.md

 --- | --- | --- | --- | ---
 Disabled | No | No | 0.61 | -

+This cop checks for `OpenStruct.new` calls.
+Instantiation of an `OpenStruct` invalidates
+Ruby global method cache as it causes dynamic method definition during program runtime.
+This could have an effect on performance, especially in case of single-threaded applications with multiple `OpenStruct` instantiations.

 ### Examples